wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getblocktxsbyheight.md

 ---
-title: ont:getblocktxsbyheight \[WebSocket\]
+title: getblocktxsbyheight - Ontology
-description: Fetch transaction hashes for a block at given height.
+description: Example code for the getblocktxsbyheight ws method. Сomplete guide on how to use getblocktxsbyheight ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters